 /track/v2/projects/{projectToken}

-The Tracking API enables real-time manipulation of customer and event properties in your Bloomreach Engagement project.
-This API handles live data tracking and specific timestamp retrieval for immediate processing needs.
+Use the Tracking API to update customer and event properties in your Bloomreach project in real time.
+This API is built for live data tracking and timestamp retrieval for immediate processing needs.

 Important

 Only use this API for real-time tracking.
-Don't use it for large scheduled imports — this strains system performance.
+Don't use it for large scheduled imports, as this strains system performance.

 Rate limiting